leo-carrey/Sudoku-Solver/README.md

 # <p align="center">Sudoku Solver</p>

 we're a group of 3 people and we need to create an application with a graphical interface for solving sudoku grids.
+We need to solve this algorithm in two different ways: one by backtracking and the other by brute force.

 ## 🧐 Features
 - Change grids to solve